rust-lang/rfcs/text/0000-future-work.md

 Often times, when an RFC is written, the only thing an author considers may be the feature or change proposal itself but not the larger picture and context in which the RFC operates in.
-By asking the author to reflect on future work, a larger degree of introspection within the author themselves may ensue.
+By asking the author to reflect on future possibilities, a larger degree of introspection within the author themselves may ensue.
 The hope is then that they may consider what larger effects their proposal may have and what subsequent proposals may be.

 [#2532]: https://github.com/Centril/rfcs/blob/rfc/assoc-default-groups/text/0000-assoc-default-groups.md#future-work
 [#2529]: https://github.com/Centril/rfcs/blob/rfc/hidden-impls/text/0000-hidden-impls.md#future-work-1